NexaAI/octopus-v4/README.md

 <h1 align="center">Graph of Language Models</h1>

 **Let's build this graph together!
-We have tried our best to find the best specialized models, but we can definitely do more with your participation!**
+We have tried our best to find the specialized models, but we can definitely do more with your participation!**

 <p align="center">
  <img src="https://storage.googleapis.com/octopus_graph/Octopus4.png" alt="Octopus Logo" width="200">